 This post may contain affiliate links.
 Please read our disclosure policy.

-How to make mango ice cream at home with just 4 ingredients and just minutes of prep time!
+How to make mango ice cream at home with just four ingredients and just minutes of prep time!
 The result is a wonderfully creamy, sweet, tropical coconut mango ice cream that is paleo-friendly, dairy-free, and uses unrefined sugar.

 Unlike store-bought versions, this coconut mango ice cream has no long list of ingredients with chemicals and preservatives.
 Instead, it’s made with just four all-natural ingredients.
 Best of all, it is gluten-free, dairy-free, paleo, and uses maple syrup in place of sugar and yet still has the smooth and creamy texture you want from homemade ice cream.